The Varsity Drag

-"The Varsity Drag" is a pop song written by Ray Henderson (music), Buddy DeSylva and Lew Brown (text) in 1927.
+"The Varsity Drag" is a pop song written by Ray Henderson (music), Buddy DeSylva and Lew Brown (words), which became known in 1927.

 The song was written for the musical Good News, from which the song "The Best Things in Life Are Free" also came.
-The musical premiered on September 6, 1927 at the Chanin’s 46th Street Theater (now the Richard Rodgers Theater) in New York.
+The musical premiered on September 6, 1927, at the Chanin's 46th Street Theater (now the Richard Rodgers Theater) in New York.
 The show had "The Varsity Drag" performed as the final number with a Charleston-like dance choreography.
 The number was used in the musical when Zelma O'Neal told the other students, "Let the professors worry about their dusty old books, we'll make Tait famous for the Varsity Drag."
 The dance is introduced in the chorus of the song, starting with the lines: